chris3522/taser/taser-with-react-crud-firebase/README.md

 CRUD functions are here available, moreover we use Firebase and SWR to achieve this.
 All sripts are clientside.
-In firebase you have to create a cloudfirestore database named "tasers" .
+In source code : create lib/firebaseConfig.js and lib/env.js with your settings In your firebase account you have to create a cloudfirestore database named "tasers" .
-In firebase/authentification, you need to create at least one user (one user as admin for one taser) with email/password sign-in method.
+In your firebase/authentification, you need to create at least one user (one user as admin for one taser) with email/password sign-in method.
-In firebase/rules, allow read and write for user only In firebase tools for deploy :
+In your firebase/rules, allow read and write for user only In firebase tools in a terminal for deploy run npm install -g firebase-tools firebase login firebase init firebase deploy
+Answer this questions during firebase deploy process:
 ?
 What do you want to use as your public directory? build ?
 Configure as a single-page app (rewrite all urls to /index.html)?
 No ?
 Set up automatic builds and deploys with GitHub?
 No